roneesh/crypto_with_friends/with_friends.md

 ##### Discussion #####

-So now we should have a feel for taking our English message, and through the ASCII encoding standard [TODO: Is this a good way to put it, encoding standard?], we have a uniform way to get our message into binary or hex, which computers natively understand.
+So now we should have a feel for taking our English message, using the ASCII character table, we have a uniform way to get our message into binary or hex, which computers natively understand.
 And since ASCII is a universally accepted standard, we know that most all computers are capable of understand us, we are one step closer to encryption!

-Another encoding we should talk about is base 64 encoding, which yes, you're correct is absolutely insane sounding.
+Another encoding we should talk about is base64 encoding, which yes, you're correct is absolutely insane sounding.

 In ASCII, we decided that most every english character has a base 10 (decimal) value.
 We then convert it to binary or hex for saving in the computer's memory.
 We can also convert that english character to base64.